-We pay Annual Cash Incentive Compensation to executive officers in February or March of the following year so the Compensation Committee has sufficient time to assess our financial performance and the executives' contributions for the preceding year.
+We pay Annual Cash Incentive Compensation to executive officers in the first calendar quarter of the following year so the Compensation Committee has sufficient time to assess our financial performance and the executives' contributions for the preceding

-Pursuant to David Simon's employment agreement, his target Annual Cash Incentive Compensation will not be less than 200% of his base salary.
+Pursuant to David Simon's employment agreement, his target Annual Cash Incentive Compensation is 200% of his base salary.
 However, the Compensation Committee will determine his actual Annual Incentive Compensation, which may be more or less than target, based on his and the Company's performance.